adityas0204/fullstack-open/notes/part2 - Communicating with server/b forms.md

 ```

 - We assigned a piece of _App_ component's state as the _value_ attribute of the input, so the _App_ component controls it
-  - The input can not be editted by the user
+  - The input can not be edited by the user
-  - To enable editting, we need to register an _event handler_ that synchornizes changes to the state and input:
+  - To enable editing, we need to register an _event handler_ that synchronizes changes to the state and input:

 ```jsx
 const handleNoteChange = (event) => {